What does it mean when you have premature ventricular contractions (PVC’s) but also a zero calcium score and normal heart structure?

 Calcium Scoring

-You just lie there while the scanner captures images of your coronary arteries.
+During the test, you lie still on a table while the CT scanner captures detailed images of your heart’s arteries.

-For some people, the idea of a scanner (especially one that emits radiation) that looks inside the heart’s arteries can be enough to induce premature ventricular contractions on the spot from anxiety.
+Ironically, some people, the idea of lying inside a scanner (especially one that emits radiation) that looks inside the heart’s arteries can be enough to induce premature ventricular contractions on the spot from anxiety alone.

 dr. smith